markw14/mpi-benchmarks/README.md

 Copyright and Licenses
 ----------------------

-This benchmark suite inherits Common Public License terms of Intel(R) MPI Benchmarks project, which it is based on.
+This benchmark suite inherits 3-Clause BSD License terms of Intel(R) MPI Benchmarks project, which it is based on.